knaidoo29/SHIFT/docs/source/index.rst

 Introduction
 ============

-SHIFT is a scalable interface library for computing FFTs in numpy.
-The library wraps numpy FFT routines and makes it easy to keep track of corresponding Fourier modes in Fourier space.
+SHIFT is a scalable interface library for computing FFTs in scipy.
+The library wraps scipy FFT routines and makes it easy to keep track of corresponding Fourier modes in Fourier space.
 The package can be scaled using MPI (using the mpi4py library), using a slab decomposition to perform distributed FFTs.